 This new Studio version of the Ultralite Kiln (which we introduced to the UK many, many years ago) has had a total redesign and is now better than ever.

-This little beehive style kiln is the ideal size for a jewellery bench top kiln.
-If you work with fine metals granulation, enamelling, and/or KeumBoo we're sure you'll find this your dream tool!
+This perfectly sized, little beehive style kiln is the ideal size for a jewellery bench top kiln.
+If you work with fine silver metal clay, fine metals granulation, enamelling, and/or KeumBoo we're sure you'll find this your dream tool!
 It's also perfect for drying and firing silver clay, fusing glass, fusing fine gold and silver, and more!

 It's not programmable, you just plug it in and it will do its job perfectly and efficiently.
 It will fire at a steady 840°C with the lid on, and 620°C with the lid off.
 You can adjust the temperature in a few different ways:

 - add a UltraLite Studio Temperature Controller, lets you control the temperature between 400-850°C

 - lower the temperature by moving the lid to one side, and take it down to about 620°C by taking the lid off